If you're an organic gardener and are curious about how to control pests naturally, you're in the right place!

 Some quick ideas are:

-These are just a few ideas, but researching soil-building is a great pathway towards a healthy garden.
+These are just a few ideas, but learning soil-building is a great pathway towards a healthy garden.

 I'd highly suggest a focus on soil health as THE most fundamental concepts of organic gardening.
 Healthy soil grows healthy plants, which are far less-susceptible to pests and diseases.
 Everything starts and ends with the soil.